Secure CheckoutPersonal information is secured with SSL technology.

 1. Exploring paper as a substrate for electrochemical micro-devices

-2. Paper-based sensors for the application in biological compound detection
+2. Paper-based sensors for the application of biological compound detection

 5. Multifarious aspects of electrochemical paper-based (bio)sensors

-12. Paper-based devices (nanocellulose) for monitoring physical parameters
+11. Flexible cellulose-based devices for monitoring physical parameters

-13. Integrated paper-based sensing platforms/LF for diagnostics applications
+12. Integrated paper-based sensing devices for diagnostic applications

 Paper Based Sensors, Volume 89, the latest release in this comprehensive series that gathers the most important issues relating to the design and application of these cost-effective devices used in many industries, including health and environment diagnostics, safety and security, chemistry, optics, electrochemistry, nanoscience and nanotechnologies, presents the latest updates in the field.
 Chapters in this new release include Exploring paper as a substrate for electrochemical micro-devices, Paper-based sensors for application in biological compound detection, Printed paper-based (bio)sensors: design, fabrication and applications, Paper-based electrochemical sensing devices, Multifarious aspects of electrochemical paper-based (bio)sensors, Paper Based Biosensors for Clinical and Biomedical Applications, and more.